Back To Search Results

 Immune

-Decrements in immune function are commonly seen in the elderly patient.
-Loss of immune function has been found to contribute to an increase in infections, autoimmune disorders, and malignancies.
-Generalized malnutrition with vitamin and mineral deficiencies are often found in the elderly and are a significant cause of immune dysfunction.
+Decrements in immune function are commonly seen in older individuals.
+Loss of immune function has been found to contribute to increased infection risk, autoimmune disorders, and malignancies.
+Generalized malnutrition with vitamin and mineral deficiencies is often seen and is a significant cause of immune dysfunction.

 Endocrine

-Many elderly patients are on systemic steroids which lead to hyperglycemia, immunosuppression and worsening wound healing.
-Furthermore, chronic glucocorticoid therapy is associated with hypothalamic-pituitary-adrenal axis suppression and puts them at risk for adrenal suppression requiring stress dosing at times of surgery, traumatic injury or during critical illness.
-Also, many elderly patients are on thyroid hormone replacement therapy and if critically ill, may become hypothyroid or euthyroid-sick.
-The astute clinician should keep these common endocrinopathies in mind when involved in the care of the geriatric trauma patient.
+Older adults are at higher risk for impaired glucose tolerance or diabetes due to a relative decrease in insulin secretion by β-cells and peripheral insulin resistance.[13]
+Many older patients are on systemic steroids, which may lead to hyperglycemia, immunosuppression, and decreased wound healing rates.
+Furthermore, chronic glucocorticoid therapy is associated with hypothalamic-pituitary-adrenal axis suppression, which puts patients at risk for adrenal suppression, requiring stress dosing at times of surgery, traumatic injury, or during critical illness.
+Also, many older adults are on thyroid hormone replacement therapy, and critically ill patients may become hypothyroid or euthyroid-sick.
+The astute clinician should keep these common endocrinopathies in mind when caring for an older adult with traumatic injuries.

 History and Physical